Mkennethsmith/Concentration/README.md

 8. Tracking the flip count almost certainly does not belong in your Controller in a proper MVC architecture.
 Fix that.
 9. All new UI you add should be nicely laid out and look good in portrait mode on an iPhone X.

-##Things to Learn
+## Things to Learn
 Here is a partial list of concepts this assignment is intended to let you gain practice with or otherwise demonstrate your knowledge of.
-1. 2.
-3. 4.
-5. 6.
-7. 8.
-9.
+1. Xcode 9
+2. Swift
+3. MVC
+4. UIViewController subclass
+5. UILabel and UIButton
+6. Target/Action (@IBAction)
+7.Outlets (@IBOutlet) and Outlet Collections
+8. functions and properties (instance variables)
+9. let versus var
 10. Valuetype(struct,enum)versusreferencetype(class)
 11. Strong typing and type inference
-Xcode 9
-Swift
-MVC
-UIViewController subclass
-UILabel and UIButton
-Target/Action (@IBAction)
-Outlets (@IBOutlet) and Outlet Collections functions and properties (instance variables) let versus var
 12. didSet
 13. forin(and..<CountableRangesyntax)
 14. Array<Element> and Dictionary<Key, Value>